 The point is, your keys are the opposite of they way you want them, and it’s a big deal…

-I almost returned a BRAND NEW computer that I loved because my function keys were not working the way I wanted them to work.
+I almost returned a BRAND NEW computer that I loved because my Function keys were not working the way I wanted them to work.

 This is also a classic reason why you might think that your keyboard shortcuts aren’t working.
 To see a full list of reasons and how to fix them, see our guide here.

-- Fire up PowerPoint, Word or Excel
+- Fire up PowerPoint, Word, or Excel

 - Evaluate what pops up

 If you get the Help menu, your Function keys are dominant (my personal preference and setup).
+This means that there is no action required on your end.
+Your function keys are active.

-Before you switch your setup and commit, here’s the main reason why new computers start with the new media key setup.
+Before you switch your setup and commit, here’s the main reason why new computers start with the new Media key setup.

 Most people barely use any keyboard shortcuts at all.
 They just don’t.